You can learn a lot when people think you aren’t listening…

-Print a FREE coloring sheet inspired by COMA GIRL's colorful head scarves, then have fun coloring and take a picture of your masterpiece to share with other readers for a chance to win a $50 Amazon giftcard!
-Hurry--contest ends September 15 and the sooner you enter, the sooner you can begin racking up votes!
+Print a FREE coloring sheet inspired by COMA GIRL's colorful head scarves (this one is Halloween-themed), then have fun coloring and take a picture of your masterpiece to share with other readers for a chance to win a $50 Amazon giftcard!
+Hurry--contest ends October 31 and the sooner you enter, the sooner you can begin racking up votes!

 Click here to get your FREE coloring sheet and for info on the contest!

 Not an artist?
 You can still VOTE for your favorites!

 October 27, Thursday

 “I came to see a patient,” a female voice said.
 “Marigold Kemp?”

 “My fiancé is a friend of Marigold’s.
 We used to Skype with her.
 He’s out of the country, so I came in his place.”

 “What’s your name?”

 “Trina Gold.
 I signed in at the desk, and I don’t have a phone or camera.”